hapax/hapax.github.io/assets/reading.md

 \Delta x \cdot \Delta p \geq \frac{1}{2} |\langle [x, p]\rangle_0|.
 $$

-In fact, it's an easy exercise to generalise this to *arbitrary* operators:
+In fact, it's a relatively straightforward exercise to generalise this to *arbitrary* operators in a pure state:

 $$
 \Delta A \cdot \Delta B \geq \frac{1}{2}|\langle [A, B]\rangle_0|.